-Whether you are playing the flute just as a hobby, or you have auditions and exams coming up, playing your instrument should be fun!
-I like to keep lessons lighthearted and creative.
+Whether you are playing the flute just as a hobby, or you have auditions and exams coming up, playing your instrument should be fun.
+I like to keep lessons lighthearted.
 Students will certainly enjoy themselves, yet they are also expected to do their part by practicing between lessons – good practicing leads to more solid technique, which leads to more musical possibilities, which of course leads to much more fun!

-- Lessons generally take place in my studio, but we can also discuss lessons at your home
+- Lessons generally take place in my studio, in Kreuzberg (Berlin).
+Skype lessons are also possible.

 Lessons are tailor-made, so the following information about materials is just to be used as a guide.
 Feel free to contact me before you make any purchases, or if you have any questions about instruments and music you already own.

 Students are expected to buy or rent their own instruments.
 Die Holzbläser in Berlin has great rental plans for modern flutes- search under ‘Mietkaufsystem.’
 Björn Kempf in Berlin also rents and sells flutes, including from his beautiful collection of restored historical and modern flutes.